 *The College’s General Petition Form can be found here.

 A note for Transfer Students: Transfer students are eligible to participate in direct enrollment study abroad programs through the College, but courses taken in these programs cannot be used to satisfy the residency requirement.
-(Faculty-led study abroad programs may be used to meet both residency and course requirements.)
+(Faculty-led study abroad programs during the regular academic year may be used to meet both residency and course requirements.)

 Guidelines for Fulfilling the Civilization Studies Requirement